NexTechArchitect/Sentinel-DAO/README.md

 ## <a id="system-architecture"></a>🏛️ System Architecture

 The system is anchored by a **Hybrid Governor**.
-It leverages OpenZeppelin's battle-tested foundation but is strictly modular.
-The diagram above illustrates the high-level data flow, showing how User actions flow through the AA Layer into the Governance Core.
+While it leverages OpenZeppelin's battle-tested foundation, it is strictly modular.
+Unlike monolithic DAOs, the Voting Logic, Execution, Treasury Control, and User Onboarding (AA) are isolated into separate components.
+This ensures that complex voting strategies cannot accidentally bypass treasury security boundaries.

 ---